pileto3/ManoMasternodeSetup/README.md

 If you can follow those lines and the on screen instructions you will not have a problem!
 Please reach out on discord @-dwigt-.

 -Dwigt

-EDIT - pileto - Just deleted Sentinel because it is gone now......